-- This is an Indication of how the qualification may link to the Apprenticeship Standard: Senior Housing / Property Management England. - The linkages shown are neither exhaustive, nor conclusive, as in some cases it will depend on what is taught as part of the course, and to what depth.
-For example, the teaching of professional practice skills for housing may provide learners with opportunities to explore the skills that are detailed as part of the apprenticeship standard.
-If the qualification is being used as part or an apprenticeship the deliverer will be required to complete their own detailed mapping. - The employer and training provider responsible for the delivery of the apprenticeship standard are required to ensure that their course content covers the apprenticeship standard and prepares learners for the end point assessment.
+This is an Indication of how the qualification may link to the Apprenticeship Standard: Housing and Property Management Assistant, England.

+The linkages shown are neither exhaustive, nor conclusive, as in some cases it will depend on what is taught as part of the course, and to what depth (e.g. the teaching of professional practice skills for housing may provide learners with opportunities to explore the skills that are detailed as part of the apprenticeship standard).

+If the qualification is being used as part or an apprenticeship the deliverer will be required to complete their own detailed mapping.

+The employer and training provider are responsible for the delivery of the apprenticeship standard are required to ensure that their course content covers the apprenticeship standard and prepares learners for the end point assessment.